rakheshster/docker-powershell-msgraph/README.md

 }
 ```

+The `--rm` switch tells Docker to remove the container when I exit.

 This way I can do `docker-graph 2.10.0` and it will download and put me in that.
 If the image doesn't exist it errors:
 ```
 $ docker-graph 2.9.0